saasmanual/website/src/content/index.md

 SaaS Manual will become a fully-fledged product.
 Call it a learning platform.
 With accounts, billing, a public/private API, static and dynamic pages, a CDN, infrastructure as code, CI/CD, serverless and so much more (don't worry if those words don't mean a thing to you just yet).

-Everything will be public[¹]() and there won't be any hidden secrets[²]() or parts where you’d wonder "how do they really work?".
+Everything will be public [^1] and there won't be any hidden secrets[^2] or parts where you’d wonder "how do they really work?".
 And we won't rely on too many external tools or frameworks, so you’ll really get to learn and see what it takes to build a software product.
 It is the real deal.

 In other words:

-> Imagine you are going to build a house, from scratch, for real, finding some land, stacking the bricks, building a roof, until you can move in[³]().
+> Imagine you are going to build a house, from scratch, for real, finding some land, stacking the bricks, building a roof, until you can move in[^3].
 You will make many mistakes, like forgetting a wall, placing sockets in the wrong places, making a measuring mistake...
 But you'll get it done.
 And you'll be so happy that you did.
 Because you’ve learned invaluable lessons in building your own house.

 **With SaaS Manual, you can join the journey of building a complete software service.
 From scratch.**